Extending core functionality (addons)

 Allows a plugin to add customized BBCodes.

-Allows a plugin to override the default ๐Ÿ‘‰comments 'engine'
+Allows a plugin to override the default ๐Ÿ‘‰comments 'engine'arrow-up-right

-Allows a plugin to add additional ๐Ÿ‘‰Scheduled Tasks (or 'cronjobs') to e107.
+Allows a plugin to add additional ๐Ÿ‘‰Scheduled Tasksarrow-up-right (or 'cronjobs') to e107.

 Adds custom plugin information to the dashboard of e107's admin area.